esteng/miso_uds/README.md

 ## Testing
-For info on configurations, see [the testing page](docs/TESTING.md)
+For info on configurations, see [the testing page](docs/TESTING.md) For predicting UDS graphs from arbitrary text, see [the prediction page](docs/UDS_PARSING.md)

 ## Multilingual experiments
 For info on configurations, see [the multilingual page](docs/MULTILINGUAL.md)